Table of contents

 Activity Diagram

-In this article, we will briefly overview activity diagrams, their significance in system design, and the process of creating them using UML notation.
+In this article, we’ll explore the importance of activity diagrams in system design, understand their components, and walk through the process of creating activity diagrams using UML notation.

 Where are Activity Diagrams Used?